Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 Father Gabriel Stokes

 Portrayed By: Seth GilliamGabriel Stokes is a priest encountered by Rick's group of survivors after fleeing from Terminus.
 He holds refuge in a church that he's been holed up in since the apocalypse began, having locked out his own congregation to keep out the approaching walkers.
 He is haunted by having to listen to his followers be slaughtered thanks to his cowardice and has no martial skills two years into the apocalypse when he meets Rick's group.
 Gabriel offers his church and his food to them in gratitude for them saving his life, but is alienated from the group when he reveals his backstory of cowardice.
 His relationship with the group is further strained when the cannibals of Terminus attack, and Gabriel is left traumatized by the depths of Gareth's evil and Rick's brutal slaughter of the villains.After getting his own church overrun, Gabriel is forced to join the group on the open road and presides over the funerals of the group's fallen members.
 The group does not accept him as family as they have each other, and Gabriel realizes this by the time they get to the sanctuary of Alexandria.
 He informs the community's leader, Deanna, of the "unspeakable" acts Rick's group have done, seriously pushing Deanna to evict them from the community.
 Torn apart by remorse for his lifetime of sins, Gabriel tries to commit suicide via walker and via Sasha, but Maggie ultimately is able to help him work past his demons and regain his faith in God.Nevertheless, Gabriel's betrayal of the group becomes public knowledge and they almost refuse outright to make peace with him.
-Gabriel now seeks to atone for his sins by learning how to fight and truly be a good shepherd to his flock, and a valuable ally to Rick and Alexandria.
+Gabriel endeavored to atone for his sins by learning how to fight and to be a good shepherd to his flock, and a valuable ally to Rick and Alexandria.
+Despite Rick and the vast majority of the group's hatred of him after his betrayal, Gabriel proves himself during the Battle of Alexandria when he not only is a loyal team player, but rallies some of his congregation into battle.
+Gabriel soon becomes a trusted lieutenant of Rick's as they enter conflict with the Saviors.

 "I'm a sinner.
 I sin almost every day.
 But those sins, I confess them to God, not strangers."